@llui/vike

 })

 The transition operates on the slot element — in a no-layout setup, the root container; in a layout setup, the innermost surviving layer's pageSlot() element.
-Opacity / transform fades apply to the outgoing page content, then the new page fades in.
+Like the underlying {@link RenderClientOptions.onLeave}/onEnter, the transition brackets the DOM swap, which runs after Vike has fetched the new page's +data — it does not animate over the network wait.
+For a during-fetch loading indicator, pair it with {@link createNavigationProgress}.

 function fromTransition(t: TransitionOptions): Pick<RenderClientOptions, 'onLeave' | 'onEnter'>